Ricenoodles_Cover.jpg

 Ageing

-Before any noodles can be made, raw (un-milled) rice is aged for up to 9 months by keeping it in storage to naturally undergo physiochemical changes.
+Before any noodles can be made, raw (un-milled) rice is aged for up to 9 months by storing it to naturally undergo physiochemical changes.
 Ageing the un-milled rice in this way makes for fluffier and harder cooked rice, as well as noodles with a firmer, more desirable texture.2, 5

 Fermentation